 You should be able to see your pictures and movies on Roku if you adhere to the instructions and complete them properly.

 Google has just announced a new feature for its Photos app that would allow you to view photos on the latest version of Roku.
-The photos will be available via screen mirroring, but with the benefit of the images being available on a connected TV screen via screen casting..
-Read more about how to cast photos to samsung tv and let us know what you think.
+The photos will be available via screen mirroring, but with the benefit of the images being available on a connected TV screen via screen casting.
+Read more about how to cast photos on samsung tv and let us know what you think.

 Frequently Asked Questions